nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile
+The intended user of Quotesify is someone that meets the following criterias:
 * reads a lot
 * has difficulty remembering content after reading them
 * can type fast